reorg/pg_repack/doc/pg_repack.rst

 Description
 -----------

-pg_repack is an utility program to reorganize tables in PostgreSQL databases.
+pg_repack_ is an utility program to reorganize tables in PostgreSQL databases.
 Unlike clusterdb_, it doesn't block any selections and updates during reorganization.

 pg_repack is a fork of the previous pg_reorg_ project.
 It was founded to gather the bug fixes and new development ideas that the slow pace of development of pg_reorg was struggling to satisfy.
+Please check the `project page`_ for bug report and development information.

 You can choose one of the following methods to reorganize: